Corroborator-Net/Corroborator-Reporter/README.md

 use Xcode 10.3
 iOS 12

-Connect an iPhone with iOS version 12+ and hit run.
+Connect an iPhone with iOS version 12+, open the `.xcworkspace`, and hit run.

 Pictures are automatically uploaded to IPFS and the Content Identifier (CID - hash of the jpeg) is uploaded to the Ethereum Rinkeby network with accompanying metadata: time, location.